-The Once-Only principle has been a pivotal part of Austria's digital public administration efforts in recent years, with a strong focus given to this principle within the current Austrian government programme as well as the Austrian Digitisation Strategy.
-The federal government has identified the Once-Only principle, and herewith the reduction of administrative burdens for citizens as well as for companies, as a key issue to be addressed in this legislative period (2020-2024).
+The federal government has identified the Once-Only principle, and herewith the reduction of administrative burdens for citizens and companies, as a key issue to be addressed in the current legislative period (2020-2024).
 This includes several measures to alleviate the burden of information obligations on businesses and citizens, that should provide their data only once to the administration.

-Thanks to the smart use of back-office data available to a growing number of public authorities, it became possible to provide citizens with 'no-stop' procedures in which visits to or contacts with authorities were eliminated entirely.
+Thanks to the smart use of back-office data available to a growing number of public authorities, it has become possible to provide citizens with 'no-stop' procedures in which visits to or contacts with authorities have been eliminated entirely.
 For example, Austria grants a family allowance for which no application is necessary, i.e., citizens automatically receive the benefits that they are entitled to without having to complete or send in any form.
-Since the implementation in May 2015, families have automatically received the allowance granted at the birth of a child without having to apply for it.
+Since the implementation of the measure in May 2015, families have automatically received the allowance granted at the birth of a child without having to apply for it.
 Overall, an estimated 80 000 families a year benefit from this 'no-stop shop' solution.